Testing Many Constraints in Possibly Irregular Models Using Incomplete U-Statistics: Introduction

-In this work we propose a testing strategy that aims to cover setups where the number of restrictions $p$ can be much larger than the sample size $n$ and where the true parameter may be a singular point.
-Our method incorporates estimating the polynomials $f_1, \ldots, f_p$ by an \emph{incomplete} $U$-statistic.
-By first considering the commonly used \emph{complete} $U$-statistic, we now give intuition on how this allows for high dimensionality and singularities.
-Complete $U$-statistics provide an efficient method for unbiased estimation of the polynomials $f \defeq (f_1, \ldots, f_p)$.
-We assume that $f(\theta)$ is estimable, i.e., for some integer $m$ there exists a $\mathbb{R}^p$-valued measurable symmetric function $h(x_1, \ldots, x_m)$ such that
+In this work we propose a testing strategy that aims to cover setups where the number of restrictions $p$ can be much larger than the sample size $n$ and where the true parameter may be an irregular point.
+A precise definition of regular and irregular points is given later.
+Our method incorporates estimating the constraints $f_1, \ldots, f_p$ by an \emph{incomplete} $U$-statistic.
+By first considering the commonly used \emph{complete} $U$-statistic, we now give intuition for how this allows for high dimensionality and irregular points.
+Complete $U$-statistics provide an efficient method for unbiased estimation of $f \defeq (f_1, \ldots, f_p)$.
+We assume that $f(\theta)$ is ($U$-)estimable, i.e., for some integer $m$ there exists a $\mathbb{R}^p$-valued measurable symmetric function $h(x_1, \ldots, x_m)$ such that